 Since the end of the nineties, life in Ukraine became easier.
 The country produces food of good quality respecting occidental rules for hygiene, taste and packaging.
 Prices are much lower than in Russia, and especially than in Moscow.

-The national currency (the “grivna”, in short “gr.”) remains relatively stable against USD and Euro since several years.
-In February 2003, 1 USD was about 5.3 gr., 1 Euro 5.8 gr.
+The national currency (the “grivna”, in short “gr.” or “UAH”) remains relatively stable against USD and Euro since several years.
+See this link for actual currency converter.
 It is easy to find ATM’s in town taking various credit cards, debit cards and cards belonging to the “Plus” net, like the swiss “Postcard”.
 Locate all VISA or Mastercard.
+Read more about prices and every day cost of living in Odessa.

 It is good to know that most citizens of EU, US, Switzerland, Canada, Japan and many other countries do not require visa anymore for a stay up to 3 months.
 For all other countries, the Ukrainian visa is presently easy to obtain.
 Foreigners are also free to travel wherever they want inside the country.
 Please check for specific information at the Ukrainian embassy or consulate of your country before leaving.